mxenabled/path-core/upgrades/v2/README.md

 #### ServiceIdentifier

 Session.ServiceIdentifier has been removed.
+If ServiceIdentifier is being used in conjunction with AccountBehaviors (rare), see Use AccountBehavior.ServiceIdentifier instead.
 If the code is still using it there are a few options:

 `Session.ServiceIdentifier.Session` can be changed to `Scope.Session`.